 Daniel Hanlon is a Miami attorney and a member of the South Florida Litigation Group.
-He focuses his practice in the area of litigation and dispute resolution, with particular emphasis on governmental, administrative, procurement, and land use law.
+Mr. Hanlon focuses his practice in the area of litigation and dispute resolution, with particular emphasis on governmental, administrative, procurement and land use law.

 A Miami native, Mr. Hanlon served as president of the Charles C. Papy Jr. Moot Court Board during law school, where he argued in multiple national competitions and was awarded "Best Oralist" at the Ruby R. Vale Corporate Moot Court Competition.
 He was also a member of the University of Miami Law Review, worked as a research teaching assistant and was an active member of the Federalist Society.

 While in law school, Mr. Hanlon also served as a judicial intern for Judge Frank A. Shepherd of the Florida Third District Court of Appeal, and was a law clerk in the U.S. Attorneys' Office Major Crimes Section.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.